solankisandeepsingh/e-commerce-web-app/README.md

 ## Notes

-- Mock product data is used instead of API calls
 - All prices are in USD
 - Cart persists across browser sessions using localStorage
 - No backend server required - fully client-side application